 Studies have shown that these surgeries may not be effective in the long term.
 The Tube Verses Trabeculectomy (TVT) Study reported trabeculectomy failures of 40-60% within 3 years after the surgery, and 50-70% failed within 5 years after the surgery.
 In this study, failure was defined either as 1) having an IOP that was not reduced by 20% below baseline or 2) having IOP > 14 mmHg.21

 Unsustainable and unpredictable IOP lowering is mainly due to the fact that these devices drain aqueous humor in between tissues where scarring can occur.
 Specifically, trabeculectomies aim to create a little reservoir for drainage called a bleb.
-This bleb is created in the space below the conjunctiva.
+This bleb is created in the space under the conjunctiva.
 Bleb scarring is a major issue and requires close management.
-Even with the addition of anti-scarring agents like mitomyocin C, trabeculectomies lead to increased incidence of several other complications.
+Even with the use of anti-scarring agents like mitomyocin C, trabeculectomies can lead to increased incidence of surgical failure and other complications.

 Glaucoma Drainage Devices (GDDs)

-GDDs, like the Ahmed and Baerveldt Implants, have been used as an alternative surgical means to reduce IOP by creating a passageway for aqueous humor to leave the eye through a tube attached to a large plate.
-This passageway, or shunt guides aqueous humor from the anterior chamber, under the conjunctiva.
-Similar to trabeculectomies, anti-scarring agents are used to avoid additional complications like strabismus (squinting or misalignment of the eyes).
-However, GDDs may lead to erosion of the conjunctiva or may even be extruded, or forced out of place.
-Efforts to reposition or remove a GDD could cause additional complications 22,23; therefore, they are commonly not removed when they fail and a new GDD may need to be placed.
+GDDs, like the Ahmed and Baerveldt Implants, have been used as an alternative surgical approaches to reduce IOP by creating a passageway for aqueous humor to leave the eye through a tube attached to a large plate.
+This passageway guides aqueous humor from the anterior chamber, to a space under the conjunctiva.
+Similar to trabeculectomies, anti-scarring agents are used to avoid additional surgical complications.
+However, GDDs may lead to erosion of the conjunctiva where the device may be forced out of place.
+Efforts to reposition or remove the GDD may lead to additional complications 22,23, they are therefore commonly not removed when they fail and a new GDD may need to be placed elsewhere in the eye.
 Because of the size of the drainage plate, there is a limit to the total number that can be placed during the course of the patient’s life.

 When trabeculectomies and GDDs fail, patients are left with few options.
 A last resort for patients may include procedures called trans-scleral laser cyclophotocoagulation (TS-CPC) and endocyclophotocoagulation (ECP).
-These are highly invasive procedures that destroy parts of the ciliary body to stop if from producing so much aqueous humor.24,25 Patients who undergo these procedures are at risk for a condition called hypotony, or low IOP.
-Hypotony can lead to severe complications, including accumulation of fluid, bleeding, detachment of the retina, and loss of vision.
+These are invasive procedures that damage parts of the ciliary body to reduce the production of aqueous humor.24,25 Patients who undergo these procedures are at risk for a condition called hypotony, or very low IOP.
+Hypotony can lead to severe complications associated with the cornea, retina, and other posterior eye structures, and may lead to permanent loss of vision.

-Alievio is developing a next generation treatment option that will target IOP below 14 mmHg and adjust it noninvasively based on the needs of the patient.
-This noninvasive adjustability is made possible by Sollevio’s mechanism of resistance which is located within a soft outlet tube that lies externally underneath the eyelid.
-Physicians can set a new IOP for a patient during an office-visit by simply adjusting the resistance of the device under local anesthesia.
+Alievio is developing a next generation glaucoma treatment option that will allow for noninvasive titration of postoperative IOP based on the needs of the individual patient.
+This adjustability is made possible by Sollevio’s mechanism of aqueous flow resistance, which is located within a soft outlet tube that lies externally underneath the eyelid.
+Physicians can further adjust IOP postoperatively, based on clinical findings, by simply modifying the device outlet tube during an in-office visit, under local anesthesia.